Yocto mirror

 This way, from any request-handler we'll be able to access the table

-by accessing `settings.requests_table`.
+by accessing `settings.sequel_conn`.

 ```lruby